FairpoolDEX/contracts/Market-Crash-Protection.md

 # Market Crash Protection

-Market Crash Protection is a new DeFi product that protects your profits from sharp price drops.
+Market Crash Protection is a new DeFi product that **[protects your profits](#how-to-save-money)** from sharp price drops.

+Market Crash Protection is unique: it works like a stop-loss, but in a fully decentralized manner.
+Instead of being triggered automatically, it gives you the right to sell a specific token at a guaranteed price before the expiration date.
+You make the final decision (sell / hold), and you have full control over your capital all the time.

+> Market Crash Protection...
+>
+> ... allows you to sell a specific token
+>
+> ... at a guaranteed price
+>
+> ... before the expiration date.

+Are you a liquidity provider? **[Learn about Super-Yield](#how-to-earn-super-yield)**.

+## Overview

 **For traders:** Market Crash Protection guarantees the price at which you can sell the token.
-If the market price goes below the guaranteed price, you can sell the token to the Market Crash Protection contract.
-In this case, you will receive compensation equal to `guaranteed_price * token_amount`.
+If the market price goes below the guaranteed price, you can sell the token to the Market Crash Protection contract at the guaranteed price & save money.
+Learn more about the risks & benefits in our [guides for traders](#guides-for-traders)

-**For liquidity providers (whales, projects):** Market Crash Protection provides a way to silently accumulate a token at a certain price without moving the market.
-You can deposit liquidity into the contract and sell protection to traders.
-When the market crashes, traders will sell the token into your liquidity at the guaranteed price.
-The best part of it?
-You will receive premiums while waiting for the crash (while protection is active).
+**For liquidity providers:** Market Crash Protection provides 2 ways to make money: 1) by selling "[protection tokens](#protection-token)" to traders 2) by earning [super-yield](#super-yield).
+Learn more about the risks & benefits in our [guides for liquidity providers](#guides-for-liquidity-providers)

 ## How it works